MyDroneFleets UAV Hardware Tracker

 Q. Will the data collected by MyDroneFleets be open to the public?

-A. No. All data collected are strictly confidential and will be shared with government agencies only.
-It will not be made available to the public.
+For CFMS Trackers, all data will only be shared with government agencies only.
+It will not be made available to Garuda Robotics, or the public.

 Permits